nancylu94/CPSC-1710-Final-Project/README.md

 #### 3. Operating Margin (2 points)
 - 2: Operating margin is positive AND improved year-over-year
-- 1: Operating margin is positive but flat or declined
+- 1: Operating margin is positive but declined OR negative but improved year-over-year
-- 0: Operating margin is negative
+- 0: Operating margin is negative AND did not improve (flat or worse)

 **Why this matters:** Operating margin improvement shows effective cost management during the capital-intensive EV transition period.